jjlynch2/z-transform-method/README.md

 The resulting binary **SE_Compare** will be located in the **build** directory.

 ## Binary
 Precompiled binary versions of SE Compare are available for Linux and Mac OS.
-Requires R/3.3.
+Requires R. (See above).

 ```
 SE_Compare_x86_64-pc-linux-gnu